What are the symptoms of parasites?

 Some intestinal parasites consume your food, leaving you hungry after every meal.
 Others cause anaemia by feeding off your red blood cells.
 Some lay eggs that can cause itching and irritability.

-Symptoms vary with the type of parasite.
-Some of the most common symptoms include:
+Some of the most common symptoms or parasitic infection include:

 Diarrhoea, abdominal cramping, bloating, gas, nausea, fatigue, and weight loss are often sign of giardia.
 They can also manifest themselves quite quickly.